How Does an Unpaid Equalization Payment Intersect with Bankruptcy?

-More to the point, in the context of the bankrupt spouse’s bankruptcy proceedings it cannot be put forward as a “preferred” claim, ranking ahead of other existing creditors.
-Rather, it may be one of many simultaneous debts owed by the bankrupt spouse, and will rank behind any secured creditors in priority.
+More to the point, in the context of the bankrupt spouse’s bankruptcy proceedings, it cannot be put forward as a “preferred” claim, ranking ahead of other existing creditors.
+Rather, it may be one of many simultaneous debts owed by the bankrupt spouse and will rank behind any secured creditors in priority.

 (This certainly does not mean that a recipient spouse will not receive his or her equalization payment, or that the bankrupt spouse can try to avoid having to pay it under the guise of a bankruptcy.
-It just means that equalization claims don’t attracted any preferential status in the paying spouse’s bankruptcy proceedings).
+It just means that equalization claims don’t attract any preferential status in the paying spouse’s bankruptcy proceedings).

 And – no doubt to the chagrin of a spouse who is owed and expecting an equalization payment – the bankrupt spouse is released from that claim once his or her bankruptcy has been discharged in the usual manner.